 Price Per Acre

-Price per acre and royalties are a critical piece of the puzzle, although many individuals mistake these considerations as the only terms that require any serious attention.
-It is also an area where landowners are chronically exploited.
 In 2024, some local drillers reported that the average amount they pay landowners per acre is in the $500/acre range.
-This is because landmen (agents who negotiate leases) usually offer significantly less per acre if they suspect you lack knowledge of the market.
-Without knowledge of fair market value, an increase of two thousand dollars per acre might seem advantageous, when in reality, the starting offer was simply egregiously low.
+This is because landmen (the agents who negotiate leases) usually offer significantly less per acre if they suspect you lack knowledge of the market.
+Without knowledge of fair market value, an increase of two thousand dollars per acre might seem advantageous.
+In reality, the starting offer was simply egregiously low.
 By contrast, a starting offer conveyed to an attorney might be $2500-$3000 per acre, 20% royalty, with the possibility of increasing that offer by an additional $1500-$4000 acre, depending on the current global price of oil and gas, the location of the tract, and nearby production data.

 Mineral Sales / Royalty Sales